zrshishir/php-form-submission/README.md

-# php form-submission a mvc pattern framwork using raw php
+# php simple form-submission a mvc pattern framework using raw php
 #### Simple PHP form submission script with front end and back end validation

 ##### tech specifications
     - php version 7.4
     - jQuery version 3.5.0
+    - Bootstrap
     - HTML and CSS

 ##### Installation
 The installation is pretty simple.
 There is nothing like composer update.
 You will have php version 7.4 and jQuery version 3.5.0 thats it.
 Below, the details installation is being described.
 1. XAMPP installation:
-    - Go to your htdocs directory of your xampp folder and clone the project from github direcotory to your xampp htdocs directory using the command `git clone https://github.com/zrshishir/php form-submission.git` for https.
+   - Go to your htdocs directory of your xampp folder and clone the project from github direcotory to your xampp htdocs directory using the following command for https.

+   git clone git@github.com:zrshishir/php-form-submission.git

 - Create a database on your phpmyadmin or mysql
-    - Import the php form-submission.sql (it is in the root directory) file into your database.
+- Import the `form-submission.sql` (it is in the root directory) file into your database.
   - Set your database credentials in `DatabaseConnection.php` file  which is in app/controller directory and edit $host, $user, $password and $database with you own credentials:
       ````
        private $host = 'localhost';
        private $user = 'root';
        private $password = 'your password';
        private $database = 'database name';
       ````
   - Now open your browser and execute the index.php file which is in your project root directory.

-2. LEMP stack installation:
+3. LEMP stack installation:
     - Make ready your linux with nginx, mysql and php.
 You can follow the link [LEMP stack installation on ubunut 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04)
     - Create a database on your phpmyadmin or mysql
     - Import the php form-submission.sql (it is in the root directory) file into your database.